-Let's go back to that McDonald's budget.
+That’s free time.
+Now onto money.
+Let’s go back to that McDonald’s budget.
 Not a lot of wiggle room.
-A large swath of the population can't afford to take their family to a zoo or aquarium.
+A large swath of the population can’t afford to take their family to a zoo or aquarium.
 I personally could only afford the Georgia Aquarium once a year because locals were given free admission on their birthday.
-Don't believe me?
+Don’t believe me?
 I did some hunting.
-Here's a selection of zoo and aquarium admission prices.
+Here’s a selection of zoo and aquarium admission prices.

 You might recognise this as pretty expensive.
 The cheapest option in the Skoda’s geographic region is the Berlin Zoological Garden.
 And that’s still 29.50 Euros for one parent and two children, just for admission.
 That doesn’t take into account public transit tickets or gasoline in the car to get there, doesn’t factor in feeding those kids, and doesn’t even touch on the gift shop.
 I understand that zoos and aquariums have astronomical upkeep costs, and that’s fine.
 I would rather have healthy, happy animals and well-funded conservation research than cheaper tickets.
 But it’s still expensive(how about using taxes or lottery money to subsidise ticket prices???).
 A good cause doesn’t put the money in a parent’s bank account.

 But wait, you say!
 It’s not zoos or nothing!
 What about parks?
 What about national parks and public green spaces?